President | Vice-Presidents | Secretary-General

 Mr Quan is gazetted an Assistant Registrar of the Supreme Court and a

 District Judge.
 He also sits as a President of the Subordinate Military

-Prosecutor at the Attorney-General's Chambers.
+Prosecutor at the Attorney-General's Chambers of Singapore.

 Mr Quan is admitted as an advocate and solicitor of the Supreme Court